kenforever/wrap_likecoin/README.md

 + float number and integer exchange is not accurate.

-+ due to RPC problem, the result of sending wrap like to likecoin testnet chain may not show on frontend, no matter it is success or not.
++ due to RPC problem, the result of sending wrap like to likecoin testnet chain may return error, no matter it is success or not.

 + frontend is not finish yet.